-Art in the Elementary and Middle School

-Curriculum: Theory and Practice I
+GEMS 6410 Art in the Elementary and Middle School Curriculum: Theory and Practice I 0.5 unit Prerequisite: permission of the instructor

-Prerequisite: permission of the instructor This course will deal with curricular applications and organization in art in the elementary and middle school as they arise from the examination of theoretical perspectives.
+This course will deal with curricular applications and organization in art in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Art in the Elementary and Middle School Curriculum:
+Art in the Elementary and Middle School Curriculum: Theory and Practice II 0.5 unit

-Theory and Practice II 0.5 unit Prerequisites: GEMS 6410 and permission of the instructor This course will deal with curricular applications and organization in art in the elementary and middle school as they arise from the examination of theoretical perspectives.
+Prerequisites: GEMS 6410 and permission of the instructor This course will deal with curricular applications and organization in art in the elementary and middle school as they arise from the examination of theoretical perspectives.

-Creative Arts in the Elementary and Middle School Curriculum: Theory and Practice I 0
+Creative Arts in the Elementary and Middle School Curriculum: Theory and Practice I 0.5 unit